paulmillr/chokidar/.github/full_changelog.md

+### Chokidar 3.5.1 (Jan 15, 2021)
+- Fixes for symbolic links

 ### Chokidar 3.5.0 (Jan 6, 2021)
 - Support for ARM Macs with Apple Silicon.
-- Fixed missing removal of symlinks when the target path was deleted (#1042)
+- Fixes missing removal of symlinks when the target path was deleted (#1042)

 ### Chokidar 3.4.3 (Oct 13, 2020)
 * Circular symlinks that point to some parent directory are no longer watched.